-After applying the above rules, if remaining instances of the module are unmasked, ignore masked instances (default off).
+After applying the above rules, if remaining instances of the module are unmasked, ignore masked instances (default off). selection order map / geolocalisation view pretty print the image location slideshow view waiting time before each picture in slideshow

-selection order

 After applying the above rules, apply the shortcut to the first or last instance remaining (default "last instance").